ValeriaTodaro/genES-MDA/README.txt

 Examples contains the following case study applications:
 	Case1	: solution of the reverse flow routing problem for the estimation of the inflow hydrograph to a river reach based on observed water levels in a downstream section.
+                  Case 1 uses HEC-RAS v.5.0.7 as forward model and it must be installed on the computer.
+                  HEC-RAS v.5.0.7 is freely downloadable from the USACE Hydrologic Engineering Center's website (https://www.hec.usace.army.mil/software/hec-ras/the).

 	Case2	: estimation of a hydraulic conductivity field using piezometric observations.
+		  Case 2 uses MODFLOW2005 as forward model and its excutable file must be present in the Model folder.
+		  For your convinience, the executable file mf2005dbl.exe is already provided in the Model folder.

 	Case3	: identification of the release history of contaminant spills in an aquifer based on observed concentration data.
+		  Case 3 uses MODFLOW2005 and MT3D-USGS as forward models and their excutable files must be present in the Model folder.
+		  For your convinience, the executable files mf2005dbl.exe and mt3d-usgs_1.1.0_64.exe are already provided in the Model folder.

-To execute one of the application example, the software package should be downloaded, and from the subfolder corresponding to each one of the three cases, the python command ES_MDA run using the default settings.
+To execute one of the application example, the python command ES_MDA shoul be run using the default settings.